OTBProject/OTBDocs/docs/chat-guide.md

 #### Minimum User Level for a Command

-The flag to assign a minimum user level for a command is `--ul=<user level>`.
+The flag to assign a minimum user level for a command is `--ul=<user level>` (`ul` for "user level").
 For example, suppose you only want moderators (or people with a higher user level) to be able to run your `!example` command.
 You could add it by typing `!command add --ul=mod !example This is an example command` in chat.

 The following is a list of valid markers which can be used with the `--ul=<user level>` flag in place of `<user level>`.
 If you are confused as to what some of the user levels listed are, don't worry; they will be explained later.